infinum/qa-handbook/Tools/Using Git - resolving conflicts.md

 1. Open the terminal
 2. Run `git status`
-   - You should see message saying all conflicts are fixed
+   - You should see a message saying all conflicts are fixed
 3. Commit and push the changes

 ![git_conflicts_resolved.png](/img/git_conflicts_resolved.png)